BandAid-2205/bandaid-2205-be/README.md

   * `get /api/v1/lastfm/search`

 ### Yelp Venue Profile
-  #### Return 5 Venues whose information that is stored in Yelp match the query’s keywords and the location
+  #### Return 5 Venues whose information is stored in Yelp and matches the query’s keywords and the location
   * `get /api/v1/yelp/search`
 ## Schema